Process Addiction Assessments - A Guide to Behavioral Addiction

 Medication Treatment with Naltrexone or Topiramate

 Topiramate is an anticonvulsant drug that affects receptors in the brain.
-Research has shown that it helps treat problem gambling, kleptomania, and compulsive buying and internet addictions as well as helping reduce alcohol, cigarette and cocaine use.11
+Research has shown that it helps treat problem gambling, kleptomania, compulsive buying, and internet addictions as well as helping reduce alcohol, cigarette, and cocaine use.11

 12-Step Programs